 In recent years, novel training strategies have emerged and greatly improved the patient onboarding experience through the use of training devices, multisensory packaging, angle aids and other ancillary support tools.
-By many industry standards, training devices have become cornerstones to effective onboarding strategies by allowing patients and healthcare providers to learn how to use prefilled syringes and other forms of drug delivery devices safely.
-Based on the findings of a recent user study, training devices can increase patient confidence by 86% and decrease anxiety by 15%; two variables that research suggests are closely related to adherence and outcomes.6
+By many industry standards, training devices have become the cornerstones of effective onboarding strategies by allowing patients and healthcare providers to learn safely how to use prefilled syringes and other forms of drug delivery device.
+Based on the findings of a recent user study, training devices can increase patient confidence indicators by 86% and decrease anxiety by 15%; two variables research suggests are closely related to adherence and outcomes.6